Food Traceability and FSMA

 First Receiver: The first person (other than a farm) who purchases and takes physical possession of a food on the FTL that has been grown, raised, caught, or (in the case of a non-produce commodity) harvested.
-A first receiver of a food might be a manufacturer/processor, distributor, or other non-farm entity who receives a food that has been originated.
+The first receiver of a food might be a manufacturer/processor, distributor, or other non-farm entity who receives a food that has been originated.

 Growing Area Coordinates: The geographical coordinates (under the global positioning system (GPS) or latitude/longitude) for the entry point of the physical location where the food was grown and harvested.

 Harvesting: Activities that are traditionally performed on farms for the purpose of removing raw agricultural commodities (RACs) from the place they were grown or raised and preparing them for use as food.
 Harvesting is limited to activities performed on RACs, or on processed foods created by drying/dehydrating a RAC without additional manufacturing/processing, on a farm.
-Harvesting does not include activities that transform a RAC into a processed food.
+Harvesting does not include activities that transform a RAC into processed food.
 Examples of harvesting include cutting (or otherwise separating) the edible portion of the RAC from the crop plant and removing or trimming part of the RAC (e.g., foliage, husks, roots, or stems).

-Holding: The storage of food, including activities performed incidental to storage of a food (e.g., activities performed for the safe or effective storage of that food, such as fumigating food during storage, and drying/ dehydrating RACs when the drying/dehydrating does not create a distinct commodity (such as drying/ dehydrating hay or alfalfa).
+Holding: The storage of food, including activities, performed incidental to the storage of a food (e.g., activities performed for the safe or effective storage of that food, such as fumigating food during storage, and drying/ dehydrating RACs when the drying/dehydrating does not create a distinct commodity (such as drying/ dehydrating hay or alfalfa).